Divergence, exotic convergence and self-bumping in quasi-Fuchsian spaces: The main results

 \subsection{Divergence theorems}

-We shall next state our theorems on divergence of quasi-Fuchsian groups.
-In the following theorems, we shall give sufficient conditions for sequences to diverge . \begin{theorem} Let $\{(m_i, n_i)\}$ be a sequence in $\mathcal{T}(S) \times \mathcal{T}(\bar S)$ satisfying the following conditions. \begin{enumerate} \item $\{m_i\}$ converges to a projective lamination $[\mu^-] \in \PML(S)$ whereas $\{n_i\}$ converges to $[\mu^+] \in \PML(S)$ in the Thurston compactification of the Teichm\"{u}ller space. \item There are components $\mu_0^+$ of $\mu^-$ and $\mu_0^-$ of $\mu^+$ which are not simple closed curves and have the minimal supporting surfaces sharing at least one boundary component. \end{enumerate} Then the sequence $\{qf(m_i, n_i)\} \subset QF(S)$ diverges in $AH(S)$. \end{theorem}
+We shall next state our theorems on divergence of quasi-Fuchsian groups, where we shall give sufficient conditions for sequences of quasi-Fuchsian groups to diverge. \begin{theorem} Let $\{(m_i, n_i)\}$ be a sequence in $\mathcal{T}(S) \times \mathcal{T}(\bar S)$ satisfying the following conditions. \begin{enumerate} \item $\{m_i\}$ converges to a projective lamination $[\mu^-] \in \PML(S)$ whereas $\{n_i\}$ converges to $[\mu^+] \in \PML(S)$ in the Thurston compactification of the Teichm\"{u}ller space. \item There are components $\mu_0^+$ of $\mu^-$ and $\mu_0^-$ of $\mu^+$ which are not weighted simple closed curves and have the minimal supporting surfaces sharing at least one boundary component up to isotopy. \end{enumerate} Then the sequence $\{qf(m_i, n_i)\} \subset QF(S)$ diverges in $AH(S)$. \end{theorem}

 Theorem \ref{main} follows rather easily from Theorem \ref{+-side --side}.
 If we use Theorem \ref{main limit laminations} instead of Theorem \ref{+-side --side}, we get the following.